-rformance Criteria (.4(a)(3)] Indicator No. 1: VE Check Indicator No. 2: Baghouse Inspection Indicator No. 3: Baghouse Temperature A. Data Representativeness [64.3(b)(1)] Visible emissions will be observed at the baghouse exhaust stack Preventative Maintenance Program that includes checks as specified by Condition 5.2.5 Temperature monitoring for baghouses specified by Condition 5.2.6 В. Verification of Operational Status (new/modified monitoring equipment only) [64.3(b)(2)] Not Applicable Not Applicable Not Applicable C. QA/QC Practices and Criteria [64.3(b)(3)] The observer shall have received training acceptable to the Division to recognize the appropriate opacity action levels Specific QA/QC practices and criteria will be specified in the Preventive Maintenance Program required by Condition 5.2.5 The Baghouse temperature shall be continuously measured.
-The temperature monitoring system must be certified by the manufacturer to be accurate within 5% for the maximum temperature rating for the bags.
+Performance Criteria [64.4(a)(3)] Indicator No. 1 Indicator No. 2 Indicator No. 3 [04.4(a)(3)] Visible Emissions Baghouse Inspection Baghouse Temperature A. Data Representativeness [64.3(b)(1)] Visible emissions will be observed at the baghouse exhaust stack Preventative Maintenance Program that includes checks as specified by Condition 5.2.3 Temperature monitoring for baghouses controlling calciners or dryers as specified by Condition 5.2.4 B. Verification of Operational Status (new/modified monitoring equipment only) [64.3(b)(2)] Not Applicable.
+Not Applicable.
+Not Applicable.
+C. QA/QC Practices and Criteria [64.3(b)(3)] The observer shall have received training acceptable to the Division to recognize the appropriate opacity action levels.
+Specific QA/QC practices and criteria will be specified in the Preventive Maintenance Program required by Condition 5.2.3 The Baghouse temperature shall be continuously measured.
+The temperature monitoring system must be certified by the manufacturer to be accurate within 5 percent for the maximum temperature rating for the bags.
 Installation and calibration is done in accordance with the manufacturer's recommendations.
+D. Monitoring Frequency [64.3(b)(4)] Once per day or portion of day the emission unit is operated as prescribed in Condition 5.2.2 At least once each week Continuous Data Collection Procedures [64.3(b)(4)] Visual readings manually recorded in a daily visible emissions (VE) log suitable for inspection or submittal to the Division.
+Pressure drop and other pertinent data must be recorded in the log if a problem requiring action is detected.
+Manual readings and data logging Any instance the bag temperature is exceeded Averaging Period [64.3(b)(4)] Three-minute average Not Applicable.
+Not Applicable.